 It is also important to understand, what sort of test cases cannot or rather should not be automated.

-- UI related test cases - Test cases related to UI should best be left for manual testing or human validation.
-This is because even with the slightest change in the UI the test cases would fail and it also very difficult to create reliable UI test cases across multiple devices and screen resolutions.
+GUI or the Graphical User Interface test cases should best be left for manual testing or human validation.
+This is because even with the slightest change in the UI, the test cases would fail.
+Moreover, it is also very difficult to create reliable UI test cases across multiple devices and screen resolutions.

-- Usability related test cases - Rather than ‘should not' its the case of ‘cannot’ automate.
-Usability related test cases tests application’s ease of use by a multiple set of users which with the current technology is not possible to automate.
+Rather than ‘should not’ it is the case of ‘cannot’ automate.
+Usability test cases, test application’s ease of use by different sets of users which, with the current technology is not possible to automate.

-- Functionalities that are rarely used and take time for scripting - It is good to automate the complex scenarios but investing your effort on scenarios that would rarely be used doesn’t provide a good Return on Investment.
+It is good to automate complex scenarios but investing your effort in scenarios that would rarely be used doesn’t provide a good Return on Investment.

 When should we Automate?

-Once all the capabilities of the Automation Suites are defined during Test Planning, we can begin the automation framework creation activity in parallel with development team.
+After defining, all the capabilities of the automation suite during Test Planning, we can begin the automation framework creation activity in parallel with the development team.
 But the scripting of the test cases should be done at the right time.

-For better automation ROI and to avoid any rework – scripting of test cases should be started when the application is stable and frequent changes in the application are not anticipated.
+For better automation ROI and to avoid any rework – scripting of test cases should start when the application is stable and frequent changes in the application are not anticipated.

-- It reduces the cost and resource requirements of the project, as the script created once can be made to run any number of times as long as there is no change in the application.
+- It reduces the cost and resource requirements of the project.
+This is because the script created once can be made to run any number of times as long as there is no change in the application.

-- Helps in working with large set of input which isn’t be feasible with manual testing.
+- Helps in working with a large set of input which isn’t be feasible with manual testing.

-- Helps in creating Continuous Integration environment where in, after each code push, automatic test suite execution takes place with the new build.
-Using CICD tools like Jenkins, we can create Jobs which execute the test cases after the deployment of a build and mails the test results to the stakeholders.
+- Helps in creating a Continuous Integration environment wherein, after each code push, automatic test suite execution takes place with the new build.
+Using CICD tools like Jenkins, we can create Jobs that execute the test cases after the deployment of a build and mails the test results to the stakeholders.

 When not to Automate?